-Tigers Set Single-Game and Season Scoring Records in 91-7 Blowout of Northeastern State
+Tigers set single-game and season scoring records in 91-7 blowout of Northeastern State

 TAHLEQUAH, Okla.
-(Fort Hays State Athletics) – The winningest senior class in the program’s NCAA Division II history went out with a bang on Saturday (Nov.
+(KSNW) – The winningest senior class in the program’s NCAA Division II history went out with a bang on Saturday (Nov.
 16) as Fort Hays State posted a record-setting 91-7 win at Northeastern State to close out the season.
 FHSU broke both its single-game and season scoring records, finishing at 8-3 overall.

 The 91 points shatters the single-game mark of 66 set earlier this season in a win at Lincoln.
 The Tigers finish the year with 455 points in just 11 games, going past the mark of 446 set by the 1995 team in 12 games.
 The Tigers also finish the year averaging 41.4 points per game, and that breaks the 1995 team’s scoring average record of 37.2 per game. **Note: FHSU had a team in 1913 score 125 points against the Salina All-Stars, which was not a college, so this is a new record against a collegiate opponent.**